luyadev/luya-module-mailchimp/README.md

 ### Something isn't working as expected

-You can check the API calls to your account in mailchimp with the given responds on [the same page where you get your API key](http://kb.mailchimp.com/integrations/api-integrations/about-api-keys).
+You can check the API calls to your account in mailchimp account with the given responds on [the same page where you get your API key](http://kb.mailchimp.com/integrations/api-integrations/about-api-keys).
 Just scroll to the bottom.